gonglinyuan/gonglinyuan.com/content/home/experience.md

   date_start = "2019-06-25"
   date_end = "2019-09-08"
   description = """Advised by [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/)
-- Explored multiple approaches for clinical abbreviation expansion.
-Designed a new self-supervised pre-training algorithm, which outperforms the state-of-the-art on multiple datasets by a large margin, especially when the data is limited.
-Submitted to *ACL 2020*.
 - Researched the application of machine learning in healthcare.
+- Developed and evaluated various deep learning methods for clinical abbreviation expansion.
+- Designed a novel self-supervised pre-training algorithm for this task, which outperforms the state-of-the-art on multiple datasets without structured knowledge bases, submitted to ACL 2020.
 """

 [[experience]]